 The vitamin a amounts and nutrition facts for 100g is shown in the bar chart below as percentages of the recommended daily allowance.

-For the food Yam, raw the typical serving size is 1 cup, cubes (or 150 g) which contains 10.5 mcg of Vitamin A. For this serving the Calories content is 177 kcal, the Protein content is 2.3 g, the Fat content is 0.26 g and the Carbohydrate content is 41.82 g.
+For the food Yam, raw the typical serving size is 1 cup, cubes (or 150 g) which contains 10.5 mcg of Vitamin A. In terms of the gram weight and total content for this serving the Calories content is 177 kcal, the Protein content is 2.3 g, the Fat content is 0.26 g and the Carbohydrate content is 41.82 g.

 This list of 5 types of yams, is brought to you by www.dietandfitnesstoday.com and ranges from Yam, raw through to Mountain yam, hawaii, cooked, steamed, with salt where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin a content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin a in yams.

 The list below gives the total vitamin a content in the 5 items from the general description 'yams' each of which show the vitamin a amount as well as Calories, Protein, Fat and Carbohydrate.
 The top 5 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.